/

-T Visas are a specific category of visas that provide protection and support to those who have been victims of severe forms of trafficking, such as forced labor, sexual exploitation, religious or faith-based trafficking, involuntary servitude, and victimization related to debts or late or missing payments.
+T Visas are a specific category of visas that can provide protection and support to those who have been victims of severe forms of trafficking, such as forced labor, sexual exploitation, religious or faith-based trafficking, involuntary servitude, and victimization related to debts or late or missing payments.

 For people unfamiliar with survivor work, “trafficking” may seem limited to “forced prostitution.”
-However, forced commercial sex acts is only one form of trafficking that makes someone eligible for the T Visa remedy.
+However, forced commercial sex acts is only one form of trafficking that can make someone eligible for the T Visa remedy.
 This humanitarian visa is extremely broad and encompasses many different types of exploitation (or attempted exploitation), including labor abuses in the workplace, at home, with intimate partners, or even through the internet.

 LGBTQIA+ is an abbreviation for lesbian, gay, bisexual, transgender, queer or questioning, intersex, asexual, and more.
 These terms are used to describe a person’s sexual orientation or gender identity.

 LGBTQIA+ identifying individuals are sometimes overlooked when it comes to applying for a T Visa.
 This is extremely unfortunate, because LGBTQIA+ individuals who have experienced trafficking often face distinct forms of exploitation and discrimination.
-LGBTQIA+ people may also be particularly vulnerable to trafficking due to bias and discrimination in areas such as employment and housing giving traffickers an opening to step in and pretend to be the answer to their problems.
-We recognize that aim to close the information gap and empower immigrants to understand the T Visa option.
+LGBTQIA+ people may also be particularly vulnerable to trafficking due to bias and discrimination in areas such as employment and housing, giving traffickers an opening to step in and pretend to be the answer to their problems.
+We recognize and aim to close the information gap and empower immigrants to understand the T Visa option.

 Many times, LGBTQIA+ identifying immigrants are funneled towards applying for asylum over other types of immigration pathways.
 However, T Visas can be a stronger and less stressful alternative to asylum cases due to the nature of adjudication, processing times, and grant rates.
-Our law offices maintains strict confidentiality, as is expected for all attorney-client relationships, to provide a safe space for trafficking survivors to tell their story and seek advice.
-Moreover, USCIS processes T Visa applications in a confidential way, much different from the court proceedings required in an asylum remedy.
+Moreover, USCIS also processes T Visa applications in a confidential way, much different from the court proceedings required in an asylum remedy.

-The T Visa application process in general – and Helen Tarokic Law’s specific approach to working with all our trafficking survivors – builds in several protections and support services, ensuring that survivors are aware of their rights and avenues for seeking assistance.
-While asylum is often discussed as a potential pathway for LGBTQIA+ immigrants, it is crucial to understand the T Visa as an alternative option that may provide a faster remedy and more holistic services for victims.
+The T Visa application process in general – and Helen Tarokic Law’s specific approach to working with trafficking survivors – builds in several protections and support services, with the goal that that survivors can learn about their rights and avenues for seeking assistance.
+Our law office maintains strict confidentiality, as is expected for all attorney-client relationships, to provide a safe space for trafficking survivors to tell their story and seek advice.

 What is a T Nonimmigrant Visa?